Changes to Urgent Appointments from 1st April

 For more information about how we review and triage requests see Appointments.
 For information about ordering prescriptions see Order a Repeat Prescription.

-How do register for Online services
+How to register for Online services

-Identity verification
+Identity Verification

 Before access to medical records and any online service is granted, patients will need to prove their identity to practice staff.
 This is to: